rundeck/docs/docs/learning/howto/cross-account-aws-ssm.md

 Navigate back to the _Master_ account (where Process Automation is hosted).
 Find the IAM Role that is associated with Process Automation, and navigate to modify this IAM role in the IAM Console: use [these instructions for EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role), or [these instructions for ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html#specify-task-iam-roles).
-Now add the following policy to this IAM Role and paste in the ARN of the IAM Role copied from the prior section:
+Now add the following policy to this IAM Role and paste in the ARN of the cross-account IAM Role copied from the _remote account_ from the prior section:

 ```
 {